 Doug Martin - Director

 Doug presently resides in Japan with his wife, Rose.
 They have four children and one grandson.
 Doug previously served in a pastoral capacity at Calvary Chapel DC Metro, Calvary Chapel Vista, and a foreign missionary/pastor at Calvary Chapel Bible College Europe in Hungary.
 In 2010, Doug and Rose came to Ethiopia and were present when EGCH received their first child.
 They have been connected to the ministry ever since.
 Prior to serving in full-time ministry, Doug worked in the financial business sector for some 30 years.
 Doug holds an undergraduate degree in Business Administration from Whittier College.

 Benjamin Taylor - Director

-Benjamin resides in Charlotte, North Carolina, with his wife, Kelly, and his two children.
+Benjamin resides in Charlotte, North Carolina, with his wife, Kelly, and his three children.
 He currently works as an Associate in Corporate Finance/Planning at Bank of America.
-Prior to moving back to the United States in 2013, he served with his family in Hawassa, Ethiopia, for four years.
+Prior to moving back to the United States in 2013, he served in Hawassa, Ethiopia, for four years.
 During that period of time, he held the position of Country Coordinator with Water is Life International.
-Those experiences serving within the culture and region, offer valuable insight as a board member.
 Benjamin holds an undergraduate degree in Business Administration from the University of North Carolina - Chapel Hill.